 Hameed, Morad (Trauma Surgery; Emergency General Surgery; Critical Care Medicine; Public Health)

-Harrigan, Paul (Drug Resistance, Genotyping, Automated Sequencing, Drug Development, and Clinical Trials)
+Harrigan, Richard (Drug Resistance, Genotyping, Automated Sequencing, Drug Development, and Clinical Trials)

 Harris, Kevin (Evidence to Innovation; Preventive Cardiology; Cardiovascular Outcomes; Interventional Pediatric Cardiology)

 Hoffman, Bradford (Understanding how the genes critical to endocrine pancreas development, as well as ?-cell function and proliferation are regulated is essential for the development of novel strategies for the production of insulin-secreting cells, and for improving the efficacy of available transplantable material. )

 Janssen, Patricia (Health sciences; Public and population health; Gestation / Parturition; health of marginalized women; Lifestyle Determinants and Health; maternal child health; mobile health for pregnancy and parenting; Perinatal Period; social determinants of health)

 Jiang, Xiaoyan (Cancer drug development and therapeutics)